arcanemachine/phoenix-todo-list/README.md

 - Create a release using the helper script:
   - `support/scripts/elixir-release-create`
-- Make sure that PostgreSQL is running.
+- Make sure that Postgres is running.
   - e.g. `pg_isready` or `pg_isready -h localhost` or `pg_isready -h your-postgres-ip-address-or-domain`
-- Set up the database in PostgreSQL:
+- Set up the database in Postgres:
   - Spawn a shell as the `postgres` user:
     - `sudo -iu postgres`
-  - Open the PostgreSQL terminal:
+  - Open the Postgres terminal:
     - `psql -U postgres`
   - Create a new database user:
     - `CREATE USER your_postgres_user WITH PASSWORD 'your_postgres_password';`
   - Create the database and grant privileges to the new user:
     - `CREATE DATABASE todo_list;`
     - `GRANT ALL PRIVILEGES ON DATABASE myproject TO myprojectuser;`
-  - TODO: Configure PostgreSQL settings like in a Django project?
+  - TODO: Configure Postgres settings like in a Django project?
     - (e.g. `client_encoding`, `default_transaction_isolation`, `timezone`, etc.)
-  - Exit the PostgreSQL prompt:
+  - Exit the Postgres prompt:
     - `\q`
   - Run migrations:
     - `MIX_ENV=prod ./_build/prod/rel/todo_list/bin/migrate`